-Typically, back day is a slow and long workout with heavy weights.
-However, if you're sticking to low reps, high reps, you may be selling yourself short.
+Typically, “back day” means a slow and long workout that incorporates heavy weights with low reps.
+However, if you’re sticking to this method exclusively, you may be selling yourself short.

-High-intensity interval workouts, which use lighter weights and higher reps, in quick succession, will help you burn fat while putting your body into prime muscle building mode, letting you sculpt muscle at the same time.
+High-intensity interval workouts (or HIIT), which use lighter weights and higher reps in quick succession, will help you burn fat while putting your body into prime muscle building mode, letting you sculpt those sexy back muscles and shoulders without adding bulk.

-The following HIIT back workout will hit your back from all directions while keeping your heart rate up and your recovery periods short so you are moving as fast as you can, and never stop moving.
-Because of the intensity of the workout, you'll be using only your body weight or light weights to ensure you keep proper form and avoid burning out before the workout is over.
-If light weights have you skeptical, don't worry, by round two, you'll be begging for mercy.
+The following HIIT back workout will hit your back from all directions while keeping your heart rate up and your recovery periods short.
+Because of the high intensity, you’ll be using only your bodyweight or light weights to ensure you keep proper form and avoid burning out before the workout is over.
+If light weights have you skeptical, don’t worry: by round two, you’ll be begging for mercy.

 HIIT Back Workout